wagslane/blog/content/posts/collapsing-quality-of-devto.md

 I’m sure the Dev.to team has realized this is a problem, so my guess is it’s a hard one to solve.
 Let’s try to figure out what makes the solution so elusive.

 In my experience, HackerNews and /r/programming are the two best communities, at least of the larger ones, for readers to find quality programming content.
 The issue is that the content found there isn’t written for beginners.
-Dev.to made a place for newbies to write and read, but the content is getting worse and worse.
+Dev.to created a place for newbies to write and read, but the content is getting worse and worse.

 There is an important point to be made that to an experienced developer, almost all entry-level content could seem low-effort and low-quality.
 Let’s do our best not to fall into that trap.
 There is nothing inherently wrong with an article about the `map`, `filter`, and `reduce` functions, but my suspicion is that this particular article is just a worse version of what you’d find on the first page of Google.